 At Envirocare Laboratory, we provide advanced AST, MIC, and Antibiogram Analysis services under an ISO/IEC 17025-accredited quality system.
-Our methodologies are aligned with internationally recognised CLSI and EUCAST standards, ensuring technically sound, traceable, and reliable results.
+Our methodologies are aligned with internationally recognised Clinical and Laboratory Standards Institute (CLSI) and European Committee on Antimicrobial Susceptibility Testing (EUCAST) standards, ensuring technically sound, traceable, and reliable results.

 What is Antibiotic Susceptibility Testing (AST)?

-Antibiotic Susceptibility Testing (AST) is used to determine how susceptible or resistant a microorganism is to specific antimicrobial agents.
-AST helps identify effective antimicrobial options and supports resistance monitoring programmes.
+Antibiotic Susceptibility Testing (AST), also referred to as antimicrobial susceptibility testing, is performed to determine how susceptible or resistant a microorganism is to specific antimicrobial agents.
+AST helps identify effective antimicrobial options while supporting antimicrobial stewardship programmes and resistance monitoring initiatives.

-At Envirocare Laboratory, AST is performed using validated methodologies under controlled laboratory conditions.
-Our testing supports applications in:
+At Envirocare Laboratory, AST is performed using validated methodologies under controlled laboratory conditions in accordance with internationally accepted best practices.

 - Clinical microbiology